Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Conclusion

 In conclusion, we have investigated the emission characteristics of single photon emitters in hBN that inherently arise in samples produced by LPE and CVD.
 We have focused on nanofiber-integrated LPE nanocrystals and a layer-engineered trilayer CVD hBN sample.
 For the former, we have further demonstrated a simple method to interface hBN quantum emitters with optical nanofibers and hence optical fiber networks.

-That carbon plays an important role in the formation of single photon emitters in hBN in the visible range has recently been demonstrated experimentally \cite{mendelson_identifying_2021,saha_comprehensive_2021}.
+That carbon can play an important role in the formation of some single photon emitters in hBN in the visible range has recently been demonstrated experimentally \cite{mendelson_identifying_2021,saha_comprehensive_2021, venturi_selective_2024}.
 However, the range of possible carbon-based emitters is still fairly large \cite{mendelson_identifying_2021,sajid_single-photon_2020}.
 On the route to being able to deterministically engineer these defects at desired locations, knowledge of the characteristics and the origin of the respective emitters is crucial.
-By fitting our experimental results of the emission characteristics to those of simulated results for different likely defects, we find that the $\text{C}_\text{2}\text{C}_\text{B}$ matches the results for the single photon emitters found in our samples best and that the $\text{V}_\text{N}\text{C}_\text{B}$ is unlikely to be the origin of the emitters that were found.
+By fitting our experimental results of the emission characteristics to those of simulated results for different likely defects, we find that the $\text{C}_\text{2}\text{C}_\text{B}$ matches the results for the single photon emitters found in our CVD-grown samples best and that the $\text{V}_\text{N}\text{C}_\text{B}$ defect is unlikely to be the origin of the emitters that were found in CVD and LPE hBN.

 The percentage of photon emission on the ZPL compared to emission into the PSB - the DW factor, is one criterion to determine how useful a quantum emitter is for photonic quantum networks.
-Here we find DW factors of about 70\% at room temperature for quantum emitters in both types of samples, which is very high for solid state quantum emitters\cite{zhao_suppression_2012,gorlitz_spectroscopic_2020,xue_experimental_2021} and underpins their suitability for novel photonic quantum technologies.
-Although spectra of emitters in CVD and LPE samples look fairly different, we find that there is a strong possibility that it is still the same kind of emitter.
-This raises the question why the spectral linewidth is so different for differently produced samples.Our results so far suggest that while the linear electron-phonon coupling, leading to the DW factor is the the same in both samples, the quadratic interaction differs.
-More studies are needed to elucidate this effect and this will undoubtedly lead to a better understanding of the interaction of solid-state emitters with their environment.
+Here we find DW factors around 70\% at room temperature for quantum emitters in both types of samples, which is very high for solid state quantum emitters\cite{zhao_suppression_2012,gorlitz_spectroscopic_2020,xue_experimental_2021} and underpins their suitability for novel photonic quantum technologies.